hashicorp/terraform-provider-aws/website/docs/d/ec2_transit_gateway_peering_attachment.html.markdown

 * `filter` - (Optional) One or more configuration blocks containing name-values filters.
 Detailed below.
 * `id` - (Optional) Identifier of the EC2 Transit Gateway Peering Attachment.
 * `tags` - (Optional) A mapping of tags, each pair of which must exactly match a pair on the specific EC2 Transit Gateway Peering Attachment to retrieve.
+If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 More complex filters can be expressed using one or more `filter` sub-blocks, which take the following arguments: